Somerville School Committee

 School Committee Members

-(617) 335-0164, 122 Heath Street, Somerville MA 02145; firstname.lastname@example.org
+(617) 335-0164; 122 Heath Street, Somerville MA 02145; firstname.lastname@example.org

 Christine Rafal has represented Ward 4 since 2010.
 She and her husband Howie have two daughters in the Somerville Public Schools.
 Prior to joining the School Committee, Christine served on the Healey School Council, beginning as a community representative when her elder daughter was one year old.
 She also taught in an after-school program, served on the after-school program design team, and volunteers for book groups and field trips.
 Christine's professional background includes teaching English and writing, conducting classroom research, crafting performance assessments, developing online courses, and both writing and adapting special-topic curricula.
 She is currently the Coordinator for Grants and Evaluation at Artists for Humanity.
 Christine earned her doctorate in Teaching, Curriculum and Learning Environments.

-617-623-8863, 64 Wallace Street, Somerville, MA 02144, firstname.lastname@example.org
+(617) 623-8863, 64 Wallace Street, Somerville, MA 02144, firstname.lastname@example.org

-Mr. Bockelman has represented Ward Six on the School Committee since 2006.
+Mr. Bockelman has represented Ward 6 on the School Committee since 2006.
 He draws from his substantial experience working with communities and currently serves as the Director of Administration and Finance at the Massachusetts Municipal Association, a non-profit organization that advocates on behalf of Massachusetts cities and towns.
 Previously, he served as Town Manager for 13 years in Manchester-by-the-Sea, Massachusetts.
 He also worked for the City of Cambridge Historical Commission.
-Mr. Bockelman currently serves as the Chair of the Education Programs and Instruction Subcommittee and Chairs the Search Committee for a New Superintendent.
-A long time volunteer in the Somerville Public Schools, Paul helped coordinate public participation in the previous School Superintendent search process.
+Mr. Bockelman serves on the Education Programs and Instruction Subcommittee and is the Somerville School Committee's Shore Collaborative Representative.
+He chaired the 2014 School Committee Superintendent Search process.
+A long time volunteer in the Somerville Public Schools, Paul also helped coordinate public participation in the previous School Superintendent search process.
 As a frequent classroom volunteer at the Healey School, he also served as co-chair of the citywide Choice Program for three years.
 Paul has served on numerous city committees including the Municipal Building Committee, Charter Committee, and the Somerville Historic Preservation Commission.
 He also currently serves on the Board of Directors of the Community Action Agency of Somerville (CAAS).
 Mr. Bockelman holds a Masters degree from MIT and a Bachelor's Degree from Hampshire College.
 He and Cathy have two children Corey and Mattie, who both went through the Somerville Public Schools, and have made Somerville their home for more than 30 years.